abinit/abinit/doc/tutorial/gw2.md

 without the use of a plasmon-pole model.
 The band width and Fermi energy of Aluminum will be computed.

-The user may read the paper
+The user may read the papers

   * F. Bruneval, N. Vast, and L. Reining, Phys.
 Rev. B **74** , 045102 (2006),
 for some information and results about the GW treatment of Aluminum.
 He will